 FASTER stands for Faculty/Administrator Safety Training and Emergency Response.

-In the aftermath of the Sandy Hook tragedy, Ohio’s Buckeye Firearms Foundation developed the concept of FASTER to enable teachers, administrators and other school employees to stop school violence quickly and administer medical aid immediately.
-FASTER is not intended as a replacement of police and EMTs, it enables on-site personnel to save lives through prompt action.
+FASTER training enables teachers, administrators and other school employees to stop school violence quickly and administer medical aid immediately.
+FASTER is not intended as a replacement for Police and EMTs.
+Instead, it enables on-site personnel to save lives through prompt action.

-Class tuition is $1,000 and includes lodging (if necessary) and a trauma kit to be taken back to your school.
+Class tuition is $1,000 and includes a complete trauma kit for the participants to take back to their school, church or home.
 Scholarships are available for school staff members, upon request, through Coloradans for Civil Liberties in conjunction with Independence Institute.
-We never want the lack of budget in a school or district to keep a staff member from this life-saving training.
+We never want the lack of budget in a school or district to keep a school staff member from this life-saving training.
 Partial scholarships may be available to other participants.

 If you are chosen to participate, you will attend an intensive 3-day class where you will learn many of the same skills and tactics used by law enforcement.
 Your instructors will include professional law enforcement personnel with extensive knowledge of active shooter situations.
 You will leave this class physically and mentally exhausted, but those who have participated agree that it is a wonderful experience and life changing class.